 Written by Toby Cray

-Students at the University of Leicester voted overwhelmingly, by 116 to 6, in favour of holding a referendum with regard to a vote of no confidence in the Vice Chancellor and the Executive Board, at a student council meeting on Tuesday 2nd February.
+Students at the University of Leicester voted overwhelmingly, by 116 to 6, in favour of holding a vote of no confidence in the Vice Chancellor and the Executive Board, at a student council meeting on Tuesday 2nd February.

 The university faced widespread criticism at the meeting, with no one speaking against the motion.

 Rhiannon Jenkins (3rd year, English), who led the motion, criticised the disinvestment proposals by stating: “We believe that this is a completely abhorrent thing to do, not only in the middle of the pandemic, but also in general.”

 The motion was brought to the student council by the Students Against Redundancies group, coming just over a year since Nishan Canagarajah, the Vice Chancellor, took over the role.